email2ify/drf-frieds/README.md

 User Story:

-* User can create a base project set up so that I can build out the features.`
+* User can create a project set up so that I can build the project features.

 Implementation:
-The settings were also edited to hide any secret variables and set dev and production environments.
+The settings were updated to hide secret variables and set dev and production environments.

 User Story:

-* Create the google cloud and create the connection to the project so that static images can be uploaded by users.

-Implementation:

-* A google cloud bucket was created and a service account created to allow image uploads via the service account.

-User Story:

 * As a user I can create a new account so that I can access all the features for signed up users

-Implementation:

-* Django rest framework and dj_rest_auth were installed and added to the url patterns and site packages to make use of their built in authentication system.
+Implementation: Django rest framework and dj_rest_auth were installed and added to the url patterns and site packages to make use of their built in authentication system.

 User Story:

 * Create api views, so that they are available to the front end

-Implementation:
+Implementation

 Methods:
 * POST - Used to create a users